stefanvlahov/100-days-of-code/log.md

 **Link to work:** Coming soon!

+### Day 1: January 4, 2016

+**Today's Progress**: Conditional Logic, Looping and Arrays in Java

+**Thoughts:** Currently taking the Java Fundamentals Course on Pluralsight beginner level.
+I was happy to learn about the Switch statement which is a very underrated construct in professional development settings.

+**Link to work:** GitHub Repo: https://github.com/stefanvlahov/JavaFundamentals

 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)